 In common with other Chelverton managed funds, we look to invest in companies which are listed in the UK, but which fall outside the top 100 UK equities.
 Our aim is to deliver capital growth to investors over the longer term and we do this by concentrating on companies that have particular qualities.
-We are looking for companies that are highly cash generative, which enables them to fund their own growth.
+Mainly we are looking for companies that are highly cash generative, which enables them to fund their own growth.
 Typically, they will have some form of sustainable competitive advantage, such as a unique product or a dominant position in a particular market, leading to high margins and thus, generating surplus cash.
-We like sensible, pragmatic management teams, who have a clear idea of how to push the business forward without diluting shareholder returns through unnecessary equity issuance, or off-piste excursions into unrelated activities.
+We like sensible, pragmatic management teams who have a clear idea of how to push the business forward without diluting shareholder returns through unnecessary equity issuance or off-piste excursions into unrelated activities.
 The portfolio contains companies at various stages of their development, but all have potential which has yet to be fully recognised by the market.

 Our Investment Process